 - 9. The Strategic Plan required updates to many of WFP's policies.
 Ten policies have been approved by the Board relating to implementation of the Strategic Plan in the field, including: gender, vouchers and cash transfers, school feeding, disaster risk reduction, nutrition, protection, HIV and AIDS, and capacity development.4 - 10.
 The country strategy document (CSD) process was developed to assist country offices in selecting the most appropriate programme responses to support national priorities in a way that is coherent with the work of other agencies and frameworks.
-The CSD is also intended to provide a vehicle for clearly communicating WFP's role in different country contexts to national authorities, United Nations agencies and other partners. - 11.
-The Annual Performance Report (APR) is the corporate vehicle for tracking progress on the Strategic Plan's goals and objectives on an annual basis, as well as on the management results that underpin the efficient and effective use of resources.
+The CSD process is also intended to provide a vehicle for clearly communicating WFP's role in different country contexts to national authorities, United Nations agencies and other partners. - 11.
+The APR is the corporate vehicle for tracking progress on the Strategic Plan's goals and objectives on an annual basis, as well as on the management results that underpin the efficient and effective use of resources.
 The APR measures progress on each of the Strategic Objectives, using a set of indicators that are part of the Strategic Results Framework (SRF).
 The SRF indicators have been adjusted and refined each year, reflecting new experiences and lessons learned, as well as country office capacity to report on the measures.
-These changes make comparing performance over the timespan of the Strategic Plan difficult. - 12.
-In the next Strategic Plan it will be important to clearly define, as part of the plan, indicators to track performance by Strategic Objectives and Goals, and there should be a strong emphasis on stabilizing the indicators so that performance can be tracked over time.
-The indicators should be simple, be measurable within the existing means of country offices, and be closely linked to the corporate monitoring and evaluation (M&E) systems.
+These changes make comparing performance over the timespan of the Strategic Plan difficult.